top of page

 German language course B1:

-At the B1 level, you will discover how to easily follow longer texts and conversations on topics that are close to you - work, family, travel, education.
-You'll be able to understand the main ideas from articles, ads or announcements, and even engage in some basic discussions.
+At the B1 level, you’ll learn how to comfortably follow longer texts and conversations on familiar topics such as work, family, travel, and education.
+You’ll be able to understand the main ideas of articles, ads, and announcements — and even take part in basic discussions.

 This level prepares you for relaxed communication in everyday situations.
-You will be able to talk about your experiences, plans for the future, and even share your opinion - all with arguments and explanations.
+You’ll be able to talk about your experiences, future plans, and express your opinions — supported by explanations and arguments.

-You will also master more complex grammatical structures such as subjunctive II (for expressing wishes or some "what if" situations), passive voice, relative clauses and the difference between formal and relaxed expressions.
-These cakes will help you express yourself more precisely and with style.
+You’ll also master more complex grammar structures such as Konjunktiv II (to express wishes and hypothetical situations), passive voice, relative clauses, and the difference between formal and informal language.
+These tools will help you express yourself more precisely and with confidence.

 German language course B2:

-At the B2 level, you enter the zone where you begin to understand more complex texts and situations, even when it comes to abstract or professional topics.
-Movies, shows and longer discussions?
-No problem - you will follow them without effort and constantly thinking "What does this mean?".
+At the B2 level, you enter the zone where you begin to understand more complex texts and situations — even when dealing with abstract or professional topics.
+Movies, TV shows, and longer discussions?
+No problem.
+You’ll follow them without constantly thinking: “What does that mean?”

-This level equips you for real, more spontaneous conversations.
-You will be able to engage in deeper discussions, express your views and defend them with arguments, but also analyze what others are saying.
+This level enables you to engage in real, spontaneous conversations.
+You’ll be able to discuss topics in depth, express and defend your opinions with arguments, and analyze what others are saying.

 As for grammar, here you master advanced things like complex passive sentences, indirect speech and more complicated dependent clauses.
 This gives you the power to write and speak accurately and without error.